osquery/osquery/docs/wiki/installation/cli-flags.md

 This configures the max number of log lines to send every period (meaning every `logger_tls_period`).

+`--logger_tls_backoff_max=3600`

+Maximum seconds to wait before flushing logs over TLS/HTTPS.
+The exponential backoff kicks in when regular flush of buffered logs fails.
+Should be a multiple of `logger_tls_period`.
+0 disables backoff.
+The max backoff time can be updated dynamically via `config_tls_endpoint`.

 `--distributed_tls_read_endpoint=`

 The URI path which will be used, in conjunction with `--tls_hostname`, to create the remote URI for retrieving distributed queries when using the **tls** distributed plugin.